 The Checklist Manifesto is currently at the top of my (mental) Favorite Books list.
-As a process/project/operations manager, I love it’s sheer practicality.
+As a process nut, project manager and operations leader, I love the sheer practicality of thinking about types of checklists (or check off list.

 He takes a playbook from the airline industry, which has very clear standards and checklists for every little thing.
 A large percentage of these are rarely used, as they pertain to obscure and specific malfunctions and errors.